Set or Scenic Design for Theatre

 Set Design for a Play or Musical

 Picture it.
 You’re the set designer.
-The script contains a scene in which a person asks to buy a dozen glazed donuts.
+The script contains a scene where someone asks to buy a dozen glazed donuts.
 Your job is to design a donut shop.
 Yes, it’s that simple.
 The event?
 Buying donuts.
 The place: Donut shop.
-Go to one, have some coffee, buy a dozen donuts and share with the other designers.
+Go to one, have coffee, buy a dozen donuts, and share with the other designers.
 Sit at a table and draw pictures of the place.
 Or, perhaps you’re not that confident with your drawing skills yet.
 Take photos.
 This may make some uncomfortable.
 Easy- take pictures of your friends in the donut shop, but get as much of the shop in the background.

 Scenic Design Research: